Want to understand more about the Living Wage you've seen advertised? Our quick guide is here to help.

 Any full-time job that has a salary of below £22,222 is below the legally required minimum wage for people aged 21 and above.

-For full-time jobs outside of London, a salary of £22,932 would be below the UK Living Wage – and while paying the UK Living Wage is voluntary rather than mandatory, we recommend keeping this figure in mind when choosing which jobs to apply to.
+For full-time jobs outside of London, a salary of £22,932 would be below the current UK Living Wage – and while paying the UK Living Wage is voluntary rather than mandatory, we recommend keeping this figure in mind when choosing which jobs to apply to.

-For full-time London-based jobs, a salary of below £25,207 would be below the UK Living Wage – and while paying the UK Living Wage is voluntary rather than mandatory, we recommend keeping this figure in mind when choosing which jobs to apply to.
+For full-time London-based jobs, a salary of below £25,207 would be below the current UK Living Wage – and while paying the UK Living Wage is voluntary rather than mandatory, we recommend keeping this figure in mind when choosing which jobs to apply to.